iandrorak/iandrorak/README.md

 - 👀 I’m interested in everything data science and AI
 - 💞️ I’m looking to collaborate with other data science enthusiasts
+- 📖 I'm currently learning about Agile and Scrum
 - 🎯 End of 2022 goal : contribute to Open Source projects

 ## 🔧 Languages and Tools: